Category: London

 Rosey Hastings

 Rosey Hastings has been studying and practising Buddhism since the 1980s.
-She was a schoolteacher for 30 years, teaching children and young adults with learning difficulties and in particular dyslexia.
+She was a schoolteacher for 30 years, teaching children and young adults with learning difficulties and specialised in supporting those with Dyslexia.
 She is passionate about making Buddhism accessible and meaningful to anyone who has the interest and curiosity whatever their background, education, and preferred style of learning.
 Rosey supports and teaches on the public and sangha programme in the UK.

 David Rycroft